climlab/climlab/README.rst

 Version 0.6.1 (released January 2018) provides basic integration with xarray_ (convenience methods for converting climlab objects into ``xarray.DataArray`` and ``xarray.Dataset`` objects)

+Version 0.6.2 (released February 2018) introduces the Emanuel moist convection scheme, support for asynchonous coupling, and internal optimzations.

+Version 0.6.3 (released February 2018) brings under-the-hood improvements to the Fortran builds which enable successful builds on a wider variety of platforms (incluing Windows/Python3).

 The documentation_ was first created by Moritz Kreuzer (Potsdam Institut for Climate Impact Research) as part of a thesis project in Spring 2016.